Compare schemas in multiple databases from the command line

 3. Compare source and target schemas from the command line

-In our example, we are going to compare schemas located on different servers.
+In our example, we’ll compare schemas located on different servers.

 Create a text file with source and target databases and servers